 This is a 3-in-1 reference book.
-It gives a complete medical dictionary covering hundreds of terms and expressions relating to hydroxyzine.
+It gives a complete medical dictionary covering hundreds of terms and expressions relating to impetigo.
 It also gives extensive lists of bibliographic citations.
 Finally, it provides information to users on how to update their knowledge using various Internet resources.
-The book is designed for physicians, medical students preparing for Board examinations, medical researchers, and patients who want to become familiar with research dedicated to hydroxyzine.
+The book is designed for physicians, medical students preparing for Board examinations, medical researchers, and patients who want to become familiar with research dedicated to impetigo.
 If your time is valuable, this book is for you.
 First, you will not waste time searching the Internet while missing a lot of relevant information.
 Second, the book also saves you time indexing and defining entries.
 Finally, you will not waste time and money printing hundreds of web pages.

 This book describes an alternative method of realizing accurate on-chip frequency references in standard CMOS processes.
 This method exploits the thermal-diffusivity of silicon, i.e. the rate at which heat diffuses through a silicon substrate.
 This is the first book describing the design of such electrothermal frequency references.
 It includes the necessary theory, supported by practical realizations that achieve inaccuracies as low as 0.1% and thus demonstrate the feasibility of this approach.
 The book also includes several circuit and system-level solutions to the precision circuit design challenges encountered during the design of such frequency references.